-The Sagastad Centre will open in May 2019 and it presents a full-size replica of Myklebustskipet, along with a modern presentation of all the important Myklebust findings.
+The Sagastad Centre opened in May 2019 and it presents a full-size replica of Myklebustskipet, along with a modern presentation of all the important Myklebust findings.
 Here you will find some of the world´s most spectacular treasures from the Viking Age.

-The centre will present the story of the Viking Age by the fjord – Nordfjord.
+The centre presents the story of the Viking Age by the fjord – Nordfjord.

 Close by, the heritage/historical trail – Sagatrail starts.
 The tour takes you through Nordfjordeid’s cultural history which includes a stop at the Royal burial mound.